antmicro/thermal-simulation-scripts/README.md

 pip install .
 ```

-The script can be run by `tpre` and `tpost` commands.`tpre` is designed for task related to preproccesing,
+The script can be run by `tpre` and `tpost` commands.`tpre` is designed for task related to pre-processing,
-`tpost` is used for simulation postprocessing.
+`tpost` is used for simulation post-processing.

 ## Usage